 Children should not be allowed to hang or climb on the fence or gates of the Foundation Stage garden or the external fence surrounding the school.
+Be vigilant to ensure children are not engaging in conversations with passing adults on the Oxford Road.

 The large play apparatus area must be carefully monitored at all times to ensure the safety of the children.
 Children should not use this area for chasing or boisterous play.
-When monitoring the apparatus please monitor on the external door leading to the Year 2 corridor.
-Children should not hang around by this door and should only cross the solid white line painted on the playground when they have been given permission to enter school.
+When monitoring the apparatus please also monitor the external door leading to the Year Two corridor.
+Children should only enter school during lunch time if they have been given permission to do so.

 The area of the playground between the main gate and the large apparatus is for general running around.
-Children should not be allowed to play on the ramp or railings outside Larch classroom or by the door leading to the Year 2 corridor.
+Children should not be allowed to play on the ramp or railings outside Larch classroom or by the door leading to the Year Two corridor.